Operations & Benchmarks

 Straight commission structures for licensed healthcare providers, nurse practitioners, physician assistants, and registered nurses, create W-2 versus 1099 misclassification risk in many states.

-California, New York, New Jersey, and Massachusetts apply multi-factor tests that typically require a worker to operate independently of the hiring entity's control, serve multiple clients, and maintain their own distinct business to qualify as an independent contractor.
+California, New York, New Jersey, and Massachusetts apply multi-factor tests that typically require a worker to operate independently of the hiring entity's control.
 A licensed injector working under your medical director's supervision, using your protocols, treating your patients, and working exclusively in your location almost certainly fails that test.

 Which model fits your revenue tier

 Above $300,000, a well-structured net-of-consumables commission model at 20 to 25% can work cleanly if the COGS are tracked accurately by provider and the threshold is set correctly.
 The risk at this tier is not the commission itself.
-It is poor COGS tracking that causes the net commission base to be overstated, which makes the model look more profitable than it is.
+It is poor COGS tracking that causes the net commission base to be overstated.

 Above $500,000 in annual provider revenue, profit-sharing tied to contribution margin is worth considering as a layer on top of base plus commission.
 This aligns the provider directly with practice profitability, not just gross output, and creates an incentive to manage supply use as well as volume.